Everything About Lamu Island - Kenya's Indian Ocean Paradise

 Swim and Sunset Gaze on Manda Island

-You can swim to Manda Island across the bay if you have a lot of energy.
+You can swim to Manda Island across the bay or explore nearby marine destinations with exciting Wasini Island activities for a more adventurous experience.
 Although it might seem extreme, you can hire a motorboat to travel with you, carry your belongings, and rescue you if you feel weary of swimming.

 The largely deserted Manda Island offers prime locations for witnessing the magnificent African sunset as it descends behind Lamu Island.